 It's an empty vessel somehow full with limitless potential.
 After you add features to your app, you'll make it installable.

 By default, newly created Slack apps will begin in this state.
 This might be the end of the lifecycle for your app.
-If you only ever need your own team to install your app, progress no further.
+If you only ever need your own workspace to install your app, progress no further.
 This stage can be your lifelong home.

 When you add or remove new Slack app features, you'll need to install your app again.

-By setting your app to this state, other teams will be able to use OAuth 2.0 to install or sign in to your app -- all they'll need is your client ID and for you to have done all the work to support OAuth.
+By setting your app to this state, other workspaces will be able to use OAuth 2.0 to install or sign in to your app -- all they'll need is your client ID and for you to have done all the work to support OAuth.

 For historical reasons, apps created before February 28th, 2017 will already be in this state.
-Feel free to lock your app down to just your team, returning to the comforts of stage 2.
+Feel free to lock your app down to just your workspace, returning to the comforts of stage 2.
 See your old apps for more information.

 This step is also completely optional.
 Becoming part of the directory is a very deliberate undertaking.